The Human Protein Atlas

 Subcellular

-The subcellular section of the Human Protein Atlas provides high-resolution insights into the expression and spatiotemporal distribution of proteins encoded by 13147 genes (65% of the human protein-coding genes).
-For each gene, the subcellular distribution of the protein has been investigated by immunofluorescence (ICC-IF) and confocal microscopy in up to three different cell lines, selected from a panel of 37 cell lines used in the subcellular section.
-Upon image analysis, the subcellular localization of the protein has been classified into one or more of 35 different organelles and fine subcellular structures.
-In addition, the section includes an annotation of genes that display single-cell variation in protein expression levels and/or subcellular distribution, as well as an extended analysis of cell cycle dependency of such variations.
+The subcellular resource of the Human Protein Atlas provides high-resolution insights into the expression and spatiotemporal distribution of proteins encoded by 13534 genes (67% of the human protein-coding genes), as well as predictions for an additional 3491 secreted- or membrane proteins, covering a total of 17025 genes (84 % of the human protein-coding genes).
+For each gene, the subcellular distribution of the protein has been investigated by immunofluorescence (ICC-IF) and confocal microscopy in up to three different standard cell lines, selected from a panel of 41 cell lines used in the subcellular resource.
+For some genes, the protein has also been stained in up to three ciliated cell lines and/or in human sperm cells.
+Upon image analysis, the subcellular localization of the protein has been classified into one or more of 49 different organelles and subcellular structures.
+In addition, the resource includes an annotation of genes that display single-cell variation in protein expression levels and/or subcellular distribution, as well as an extended analysis of cell cycle dependency of such variations.

-The subcellular section offers a database for detailed exploration of individual genes and proteins of interest, as well as for systematic analysis of proteomes in a broader context.
-More information about the content of the section, as well as the generation and analysis of the data, can be found in the Methods summary.
+The subcellular resource offers a database for detailed exploration of individual genes and proteins of interest, as well as for systematic analysis of proteomes in a broader context.
+More information about the content of the resouce, as well as the generation and analysis of the data, can be found in the Methods summary.

 Learn about: